mulqueenr/mulqueenr.github.io/docs/index.markdown

 ## Welcome!

 My field of study is in the development of single cell technologies and their applications to cancer early detection and neurodevelopment.
-A summary of single cell methods for various regulatory features can be found here.
+A summary of the motivation and state of single cell methods for various regulatory features can be found here:

 <h3>Background</h3>
 <ul>